 These can include:

-These points have value because they are not information that can be obtained by simply filling up a form, and require marketers to establish personal contact with their targets.
+These points have value because they are not information that can be obtained by simply filling up a form, and requires marketers to establish personal contact with their targets.
 This, in turn, builds rapport and creates greater trust.

 Lastly, taking the buying process as a given based on these components can be dangerous as it doesn’t allow marketers or sales teams to identify the flaws in their operations.

-When asked about marketers’ accountability, Eileen said:
+When asked about marketers’ accountability, Content.co’s Head of Strategy, Eileen Chan, said:

 “If marketers are also being monitored for the kinds of topline growth they create, there’s a lot of opportunities in terms of getting marketers on board with sales strategies and product launches, and it’s a way for them to be really involved in business growth.”

 To combat this, increase the visibility of marketers’ impacts by measuring ROI based on KPIs like ‘deals influenced’.
-Create tangible means of measuring marketing activities by establishing a correlation between an output and its results.
+Create tangible means of measuring marketing activities by establishing a correlation between the output and its results.
 This helps both sales and marketing recognise the value of each other’s work.

 If teams aren’t performing as expected, understand potential barriers to performance as well.
 Knowing what does and doesn’t work helps establish goals for future collaborations.
 Marketing teams must acknowledge the difficulties faced by sales teams, while sales teams must not underestimate the impact of marketing.